camachom/camachom.github.io/_posts/2021-03-15-quicksort.markdown

 ### Results

 The [first](https://itnext.io/a-sort-of-quick-guide-to-quicksort-and-hoares-partitioning-scheme-in-javascript-7792112c6d1?gi=98f309ebdbdc) implementation was the most successful.
-It failed for the edge case of inputs of length 1.
-I was able to pass all the tests after adding a simple conditional.
+It failed for arrays with one element, but passed all other tests.
+I was able to take care of that edge case by adding a simple conditional.

-The second implementation needed more work.
-I like that it followed the pseudocode of the quicksort [Wikipedia](https://en.wikipedia.org/wiki/Quicksort#Hoare_partition_scheme) article closely.
+The [second](https://gist.github.com/shuboc/46ba75900b1e8ff1b5952ee94b33bd0c) implementation needed more work.
+I like that it followed the pseudocode in the quicksort [Wikipedia](https://en.wikipedia.org/wiki/Quicksort#Hoare_partition_scheme) article.
 However, it could not sort inputs with duplicates.

-The last implementation had a bug that took me an hour to figure out.
+The [last](https://rohan-paul.github.io/javascript/2018/01/11/Quick-Sort_Algorithm-in-JavaScript/) implementation had a bug that took me an hour to figure out.
 Without knowing the details of the algorithm, you can still appreciate this lesson:

 ```javascript
 function partitionHoare(array, left, right) {